featbit/featbit-dotnet-sdk/README.md

 #### Dependency Injection

 We can register the FeatBit services using standard conventions.
+And by default, the SDK will use the default `ILoggerFactory` provided by the host unless you specify a custom one.

 > **Note**
 > The `AddFeatBit` extension method will block the current thread for a maximum duration specified in `FbOptions.StartWaitTime`.